neopong/NurfUs/README.md

 The site is also designed using [Bootstrap 3](http://getbootstrap.com/) which means it should function well even on mobile devices, laptops and tablets... yay!

+All dependencies should be able to be pulled automagically using NuGet in Visual Studio 2013

 ## Setup